Facebook is a part of our daily life. Without posting a photo, status updates or comments a day won’t complete for most of us.

 5. Public Key

-If you want to encrypt all the notification mails sent by Facebook, download and insert the key in desired box.
+If you want to encrypt all the notification emails sent by Facebook, download and insert the key in the desired box.
 The file can be opened with Notepad and paste it to your OpenPGP public key field.
-Put a tick mark on the following option to encrypt notification mails of Facebook.
+Put a tick mark on the following option to encrypt notification emails of Facebook.